schrockwell/live_assign/README.md

   - **Props** are passed in to the component and are never updated internally
   - **State** is managed entirely by the component
   - **Computed** values are derived entirely from other values
+- Universal **events** that can handled by LiveViews and LiveComponents using the exact same `handle_message/3` callback
 - Simple **reactivity** so that computed values and other side-effects are automatically invoked when component state changes
 - **Runtime checks** to ensure that everything you define has been assigned, and nothing you haven't defined isn't